Simplifying drainage: How they function and

 What is the cause of clogs in drainage pipes?

-Clogs can be caused by hair scum soap scum, food particles or any other particles.
+Clogs may be caused by hair scum, food particles, soap scum, or other debris.

-Regularly cleaning your plumbing can stop clogs from developing.
-It is a good idea to clear your plumbing drain every couple of months.
+Regular cleaning can help keep clogs out of forming.
+It is a good idea to clear your plumbing drain every few months.

-It is recommended to stay clear of chemical drain cleaners as they may damage your plumbing drain system and also harm the environment.
+Avoid using chemical drain cleaners since they could cause damage to your drains and harm the environment.

 What can I tell whether my drain in my plumbing is leaky?

-Signs of a leaky drain are mold growth, water damage and foul odors.
+The signs of a leaky plumbing drain are mold growth, water damage and unpleasant odors.

-Odors that are foul can be an indication of a problem with your draining system for your plumbing.
-It’s best to have it examined by a professional in order to fix the problem.
+Foul odors can be a sign of a problem in your plumbing drain system.
+It’s best to have it checked by a professional in order to fix the problem.